Request an Appointment Give us a Call View our Map

 Taking Care of Your Child’s Smile Can Save You Money

-a child brushing her teeth in New Britain
+a child brushing her teeth

 The most effective way you can save money when it comes to caring for your child’s smile is by simply avoiding the need for emergency care—though, this is often easier said than done.
 However, there are still many measures you can take to protect their pearly whites, mainly enforcing a proactive approach concerning oral hygiene.
 With excellent at-home care coupled with routine preventive care, your child can enjoy great dental health for several years to come, while also being at a lowered risk of dental emergencies.
-It’s also crucial that in the instance of a damaged tooth, you seek treatment for your child quickly in order to prevent future, costly problems from occurring.
+It’s also crucial that in the instance of a damaged tooth, you seek treatment for your child quickly to prevent future, costly problems from occurring.

 Pediatric Dental Emergency FAQs